kefik/Sokoban4J/README.md

 8) Mavenized (repo and dependency at the end of the page); uses some of my other stuff, but that can be easily cut off if you're considering branching.

 9) Tested with Java 1.8, compilable with 1.6 as well.

+10) Using pure Swing, no complexities in there...

 ------------------------------------------------------------